 Split Tunneling

-On a similar note, you can use Split Tunneling to allow one app to reside outside the VPN connection.
+Similarly, you can use Split Tunneling to allow one app to reside outside the VPN connection.

-It used to be easy to use a VPN to get access to content in other countries.
 However, some streaming apps, like Netflix or Amazon Prime Video, will kick you off if you try to connect to them using a VPN.

-Still, if you want the protection of using a VPN all the time, but are having trouble with certain apps, this is a great workaround.
+Still, if you want the protection of using a VPN all the time but are having trouble with certain apps, this is a great workaround.

 Recommended Setting: Unless you’re having problems with a specific app not working with a VPN, you can leave this unchecked.